 For materials that do not meet the above specifications:

-- Advanced Disposal will collect yard waste bags/32-gallon cans (not to exceed 50 pounds per bag/32-gallon can) consisting of twigs, evergreen clippings, roots, stumps, and plants on your regular trash collection day, beginning the week of March 16.
-During the weeks of March 16 and March 23 yard waste will be collected without a sticker.
-For the remainder of the season, starting the week of March 30, a refuse sticker should be attached to the yard waste bag or 32-gallon can.
+- Advanced Disposal will collect yard waste bags/32-gallon cans (not to exceed 50 pounds per bag/32-gallon can) consisting of twigs, evergreen clippings, roots, stumps, and plants on your regular trash collection day, beginning the week of March 15.
+During the weeks of March 15 and March 22, 2021, yard waste will be collected without a sticker.
+For the remainder of the season, March 29 through November 30, a refuse sticker should be attached to the yard waste bag or 32-gallon can.
 If a can is used, it should be clearly marked "Yard Waste" on the side facing the street.

 - Residents with limbs/brush exceeding the requirements for the program can contact a private service to have it removed at the resident’s expense.